JuliaAttic/FactCheck.jl/README.md

 end
 ```

-You can also provide custom error messages as a second argument, e.g.
+You can provide custom error messages as a second argument, e.g.
 ```julia
 facts("Messages") do
     x = [1, 2, 3, 4]